edgarfinn/Learning-MySQL/README.md

 | Daisy         | Golden Retrieve | 6               |

 #### Data Types
-Whenever you create a new column, MySQL requires that you specify what kind of data can be used to populate it (ie number / string etc...), to avid data inconsistencies such as:
+Whenever you create a new column, MySQL requires that you specify what kind of data can be used to populate it (ie number / string etc...), to avoid data inconsistencies such as:

 |  Name         | Breed             | Age      |
 | ------------- | :---------------: | :------: |